TaikiSan21/PAMpal/docs/README.md

 Plots are pretty and all, but what did PAMpal actually do and what exactly is in your `myStudy` output object?
 For each detection in each of your events, PAMpal checks what type of detection it is and then applies all of the functions you have added for that type.
-For the default options we have just one function each for clicks, whistles, and cepstrum detections, but you could add more.
+For the default options we have just one function each for clicks, whistles, cepstrum, and GPL detections, but you could add more.
 These outputs are grouped by the detector that detected them, and by the event that you are a part of.
+For details on how to easily get your data out into a dataframe see the [Next Steps][next-steps-processing] section.

 You might have noticed that `myStudy` is not a normal R list or data frame, it is a custom R object called an `AcousticStudy` (an S4 class, if you're into that sort of thing).
 This means that actually